 3] Using SignTool

 Microsoft ships a program with the Windows SDK that is called as SignTool.
 Windows SDKs or Software Development Kit is not shipped in-built with Windows.
 It is intended for developers, and they are supposed to install it separately.
-If you are interested in giving this method a try, make sure you have the suitable SDK for yourself.
+If you are interested in giving this method a try, make sure you have a suitable SDK for yourself.
 You can download the Windows 10 SDK from here.

 This post will help you if you see The digital signature for this file couldn’t be verified message.